 You’ve bought new batteries for your camera and you’re merrily clicking away when the bloke in front of you stands up and puts a child on his shoulders.

 Your shoulders are now stiff and your back aches, so you put your shoulders back and lean over backwards.
 The woman next to you looks up to see what aircraft she thinks you’re looking at.

 You’re at a small show and the Red Arrows have agreed to perform a single flypast en route to another event.
 All day, the few aircraft managing to fly in the strong southerly winds have been arriving from the north.
 At the appointed time you’re ready and waiting, looking expectantly to the north for the Reds.

 They fly in from the south and before you can point your camera they’re a mile and a half away.

 By 4pm you’re starting to feel a little weary, having walked 5 miles criss-crossing the site, and been on your feet all day since you haven’t seen one empty chair that didn’t have someone’s leg on it, guarding it against any thought that it might be free.

 There’s still more flying to come but you decide to make a break for it and beat the end of show rush.

-You’ve been walking past aircraft all day, vintage and modern, commercial and military, everything from Sopwith Camels to Eurofighter Typhoons, but your curiosity is still piqued when you see an RAF roundel peeping out from under the tarpaulin on a low-loader on the motorway as you head home.
+You’ve been walking past aircraft all day, vintage and modern, commercial and military, everything from Sopwith Camels, to Spitfires, to Eurofighter Typhoons, but your curiosity is still piqued when you see an RAF roundel peeping out from under the tarpaulin on a low-loader on the motorway as you head home.

 That night your head hits the pillow and you fall asleep dreaming of Oshkosh.
 You look in the mirror the following morning and with the sunburn and the dry skin from the constant breeze you look like you’ve aged five years.